cswclui/katacoda-scenarios-1/12factor-006/intro.md

 ## What you'll be doing

 In this scenario you'll be installing, analyzing and running a demonstration application named, *Food Court*. *Food Court* is a collection of Docker containers.
-Each container runs as a stateless process in compliance with the 12 Factor principle of Process.
+Each container runs as a stateless process in compliance with the 12 Factor principle of Processes.

 ![Food Court](12factor-006/assets/foodcourt.jpg)